 Italy has many churches, and all of them are beautiful and full of spectacular works of art.
 The main church of the city is referred as Il Duomo, but you will find churches that are named Basilica, Chiesa or Cattedrale, depending on their size and importance.
-Discover below one of the most important churches in Florence, Tuscany.

-San Miniato al Monte is a beautiful church which stands on one of the highest points in Florence, overseeing the city from above for nearly 1000 years.
-SHORT HISTORY St. Miniato was an Armenian soldier, who was killed in the year 250 AD by the Roman soldiers of Emperor Decius, because he converted to Christianity, and Christians were persecuted at that time.
-He is considered the first martyr of the city and his remains are supposedly kept today in the crypt of St. Miniato al Monte.
-The oldest historical evidence of a church dedicated to San Miniato dates back to the year 783.
+The Basilica of San Miniato al Monte is a Romanesque church in Florence, located on one of the highest points in the city, in Via delle Porte Sante.
+San Miniato (Saint Minias) was an Armenian soldier, who was killed in the year 250 AD by the Roman soldiers of Emperor Decius, because he converted to Christianity, and Christians were persecuted at that time.
+He is considered the first martyr of the city and his remains are supposedly kept today in the crypt of San Miniato al Monte.
+SHORT HISTORY The oldest historical evidence of a church dedicated to San Miniato dates back to the year 783.
 The building was neglected and unsafe, and the Florentine bishop Ildebrando began to build a new one on April 27, 1018.
 The church was finished two hundred years later, in the 13th century.
 In 1373, the Olivetan monks arrived in Florence, called by the Pope Gregorio XI, and settled in the monastery, where you can still find them today.
 The Chapel dedicated to the Cardinal Giacomo di Coimbra (Cardinal of Portugal) was built between 1461 and 1466 by Antonio Manetti and finished by Antonio Rossellino, after his death.
-During the 16th century, with the emergence of Read more [...]
+During the 16th century, with Read more [...]

-Santa Maria Novella is a wonderful Dominican church located in the square with the same name, near the train station with the same name, in the beautiful city of Florence.
+The Basilica of Santa Maria Novella is a wonderful Dominican church located in Piazza di Santa Maria Novella, in the beautiful city of Florence.
 SHORT HISTORY In 1219, twelve Dominicans arrived in Florence from Bologna, led by Fra’ Giovanni.
-In 1221, they obtained the small church of Santa Maria delle Vigne, so called for the agricultural land that surrounded it.
+In 1221, they obtained the small Church of Santa Maria delle Vigne, so called for the surrounding agricultural land.
 In 1242, the Dominicans decided to start work on a new and larger church.
-On October 18, 1279, during the feast of San Luca, the Laying of the First Stone was celebrated, with the blessing of Cardinal Latino Malabranca Orsini.
-The construction was finished around the middle of the 14th century, but it was consecrated only in 1420, by Pope Martino V. Leon Battista Alberti designed the large central portal and the upper part of the façade, in white and dark green marble, which was completed in 1470.
-After the Council of Trento, between 1565 and 1571, the interior of the church was redesigned by Giorgio Vasari, with the removal of the choir enclosure and the reconstruction of the side altars, which led to the shortening of the Gothic windows.
-Between 1575 and Read more [...]
+On October 18, 1279, during the feast of San Luca, the laying of the first stone was celebrated, with the blessing of Cardinal Latino Malabranca Orsini.
+The construction was completed around the middle of the 14th century, but the church was consecrated only in 1420, by Pope Martino V. Leon Battista Alberti designed the large central portal and the upper part of the facade, in white and dark green marble, which was completed in 1470.
+After the Council of Trent, between 1565 and 1571, the interior of the church was redesigned by Giorgio Vasari, with the removal of the choir enclosure and the reconstruction of the side altars, which led to the shortening of the Gothic windows.
+Between 1575 and 1577, the Gaddi Chapel (Cappella Gaddi) was Read more [...]